pedroalvesbatista/singularity-admindocs/configfiles.rst

     [sudo] password for dave:
     INFO:    Remote "company-remote" removed.

-Singularity 3.7 introduces the ability for an administrator to make a remote the only usable remote for the system by using the ``--exclusive`` flag:
+Apptainer 3.7 introduces the ability for an administrator to make a remote the only usable remote for the system by using the ``--exclusive`` flag:

 .. code-block:: none